jodafons/maestro-lightning/README.md

-# Maestro Lightning
+# Maestro Lightning 🚀

-Welcome to the **Maestro Lightning** project!
-This repository is designed to help you manage and orchestrate your slurm jobs.
+Maestro Lightning is a repository to manage workloads and jobs in SLURM using a Pythonic approach.

-## 🚀 Features
+## Features ✨
-- User-friendly interface
+- Create tasks 🛠️
+- Connect tasks in sequence 🔗
+- Add datasets 📊
+- Link images 🖼️

-## 📦 Installation
+## Installation 📦
-To get started, clone the repository and install the dependencies:
+To install Maestro Lightning, run: